The Simpsons Pinball Party

 The Simpsons Pinball Party is a 2003 pinball game released by Stern Pinball.
+Released in January 2003, it has been noted for its complex game play and lasting popularity.

 Content

-The Simpsons Pinball Party is based on the animated sitcom The Simpsons that airs on the Fox network.
-The game is said to feature one of the most complex rule sheets that has ever been designed for a pinball machine featuring the ability to stack various modes and multi-balls on top of each other.
+The Simpsons Pinball Party is based on the animated sitcom The Simpsons that airs on Fox.
+The game has received positive and negative feedback for one of the most complex rule sheets designed for a pinball machine, featuring the ability to stack various modes and multi-balls on top of each other.
 Reaching the "Super Duper Mega Extreme Wizard Mode" requires an unusually large number of shots and only a few people have ever reached it.
+It is noted for its theme integration as well as a second-level playfield and total of five flippers.